sarahymurphy/sarahymurphy.github.io/workshops/index.md

 I am a certified [Data and Software Carpentry](https://carpentries.org/) instructor and have been helping with coding/data science workshops since 2017.

-## Reproducible Research Techniques with R - GitHub Pages
+### Reproducible Research Techniques with R - GitHub Pages
-March 15 - 19, 2020, via Zoom
+March 15 - 19, 2020<br>via Zoom
 - Lead a 4 hour workshop via Zoom guiding participants through creating their own professional GitHub Pages website using my own GitHub pages lesson.
 - Assisted in moderating the Zoom meeting and helping with questions from participants when not instructing.